Backbone81/membership/README.md

   dropped out of our member list.
 Depending on a configuration, bootstrap members could be re-added regularly again under the assumption that the bootstrap members are always there.
 If bootstrap members are ephemeral, this should be disabled.
+- Replace the roundtriptime.Tracker sort implementation with a quick select implementation for faster results.

 ### Nice to Have